 Are you one of those dog owners who loves your pets but hate what they can do to your lawn?

-Well, if your answer is "wee wee messieur!" you are certainly not alone in this problem.
-Many home owners who have dogs are bothered with the effects of dog urine on their grass.
-When your dog relieves itself on your grass you can expect your grass to turn brown or yellow.
+You are certainly not alone in this problem.
+Many home owners who have dogs are bothered with the effects of dog urine on their grass—brown spots in your yard.
+When your dog relieves itself on your grass, you can expect your grass to turn brown or yellow.
 If you are trying to maintain a good lawn and an evenly-colored grass, dog urine spots are the last thing you want to happen.

 So what can you do about dog urine on grass?
 If you catch your dog before or during the act, you might have a chance to stop the brown spots in the lawn.
 But you can't spend your whole day spying on Fee Fee trying to catch her giving the lawn the business.
 So you need some other way to prevent the concentrated nitrogen overload.